 There’s a lot of talk about cataracts, mostly about how much we should fear them.
 But what are they exactly?
 Simply put, cataracts blur and cloud your vision, which many describe as looking out of a dirty windshield.
 There’s nothing more annoying than a dirty windshield that you can’t clean.
 If left untreated, cataracts can sometimes lead to blindness.

 This blurred vision happens when the lens of the eye becomes clouded.
 Light travels from the pupil, through the lens, to the eye’s light-sensitive part called the retina.
 When the lens becomes cloudy, the light is unable to focus, which then results in poor vision.
 This can happen to one or both eyes.
 If it happens to one eye, it isn’t guaranteed that you’ll experience the same in the other eye.

 The lens becomes clouded as a normal result of aging.
 The new cells growing on the outside of the lens push the older ones into the center of the lens.
 This buildup of protein at the center of the lens is the cataract that clouds your vision.
 Luckily, there are ways to prevent cataracts naturally.

 Cataracts Symptoms and Types

-A lot of the time, cataracts form and people don’t know it.
+Much of the time, cataracts form and the sufferer doesn’t know it.
 They only realize it when it’s too late to reverse.
-Cataracts can develop without affecting your vision for a long time, but when it does finally start to take effect, it may be too late for your vision to recover.
+Cataracts can develop without affecting your vision for a long time.
+When they do finally start to take effect, it may be too late for your vision to recover.
 The best way to know if you have a developing cataract is to have regular eye exams.